BoscoSuen/surfstore/README.md

 # Surfstore

-This is the starter code for Module 3: Surfstore.
+This is the CSE224 Module 3: Surfstore.
 Before you get started, make sure you understand the following 2 things about Go.
 (These will also be covered in class and in discussions)